-Just because your arthritis is severe enough to warrant joint replacement surgery, however, does not mean you are automatically a safe candidate for an operation.
+Just because your arthritis is severe enough to warrant joint replacement surgery, it doesn’t mean you’re automatically a safe candidate for an operation.
 There are several conditions that may make joint replacement surgery riskier, including:

 - Age.
 If you’re in your 90s, your doctor may discuss with you whether or not the risks of surgery are greater than the long-term benefits you may get from a new joint.

 - Bone density.
-Severe osteoporosis needs to be considered before undergoing joint surgery.
+Severe osteoporosis needs to be considered before you get joint surgery.

 - Heart, lung, or kidney disease.
 Having these conditions may make the use of anesthesia for surgery risky.

 As with any procedure, you may have complications.